 In general, the more soluble compounds of fluorine, both organic and inorganic, have been used as mothproofing agents, household insecticides and fly poisons, for wood preservation and poison baits, while the insoluble materials have been used on field crops.
-The compounds of fluorine are highly toxic to all forms of life, and should be used with great caution.
+All inorganic compounds of fluorine used as insecticides function mainly as stomach poisons.
+Many of the compounds of fluorine are highly toxic to all forms of life, and should be used with great caution.
 For a review of the physiological effects of the element, see McClure.2